hubertkarbowy/tf2_ulmfit_multifit/README.md

 * the average-pooled sentence vector
 * the encoder's last hidden state

 This representation is then passed through a 50-dimensional Dense layer.
 The last layer has a softmax activation and many neurons as there are classes.
 One issue we encountered here is batch normalization, which is included in the original paper and the FastAI text classifier model, but which we were not able to use in Tensorflow.
 When adding BatchNorm to the model we found that we could not get it to converge on the validation set, so it is disabled in our scripts.
-If you nevertheless wish to enable it, pass the `--with-batch-norm` flag (and do let us know what we're doing wrong!).
+If you nevertheless wish to enable it, pass the `--with-batch-norm` flag (and do let us know what we're doing wrong).

 Example invocation: